SierraWireless/luasched/README.md

 --------------------

-This project includes the following 3rd party projects, all under MIT or other MIT-compatible public licences:
+This project includes the following 3rd party projects, all under MIT or other MIT-compatible public licenses:

 - [Coxpcall](http://coxpcall.luaforge.net/): part of the Kepler
   project, (c) Roberto Ierusalimschy, André Carregal, Thomas Harning